MisterSeajay/MisterSeajay/docs/_posts/2024-03-01-github-pages.md

 ---
 layout: post
-title: Learning about GitHub Pages
+title: Getting started with GitHub Pages
+tags: GitHub pages Jekyll
 ---

 I'm starting to add GitHub pages to this "site", i.e. a personal page in GitHub.